ZWPlayer Source Input Address Parameter url Configuration Details

 1.1 Basic Format

-Supports standard URL string format.
-The player automatically identifies the media protocol type through the file extension.
+Supports standard URL string formats.
+The player automatically identifies the media protocol type based on the file extension.

 1.2 Supported Protocol Examples